Skip to main content

 CPU, RAM, and Hard Disk Attributes

-It is important to note that each part type contains type-specific attributes.
-For example, the CPU, RAM, and Hard Disk types each have their own specific attributes:
+Each part type has type-specific attributes.
+The CPU, RAM, and Hard Disk types each have their own fields:

 CPU